MakeSchool-Tutorials/Makestagram-Swift-Part2-V2/P23-Error-Handling/content.md

     }

 > [action]
-> Go ahead and improve the **Makestagram** app by adding this generic error handler to all operations that receive `error` arguments.
+> Go ahead and improve Makestagram by adding this generic error handler to all operations that receive `error` arguments.
 It might help you to search for the string `error: NSError` in the Find navigator in the left panel.
 That looks like this:
 > ![Searching for error: NSError in the Find navigator](searchingForErrors.png)

 ##Error Handling Callback